The best way to connect with your audience give them SPACE

-One of the most common requests we hear on our presentation training courses is to help people be like other presenters they’ve seen, heard and admire.
+In our training workshops, we are often asked to help people be like other presenters they’ve seen, heard and admire.

 ‘Connecting is everything’